MarathonLabs/marathon/docs/runner/android/configure.md

 :::tip

-Android's `screenrecorder` doesn't support videos longer than 180 seconds
+Android's `screenrecorder` doesn't support videos longer than 180 seconds for apiVersion < 34.
+For such devices marathon will automatically record as many video files as needed if the test takes longer than 180 seconds.
+Expect several missing frames between the files though

 :::